Design overview

 Properties are settings you can customize for visualizations, components, or parts of a view such as the dashboard's canvas.

-Some of the most common properties can be accessed from the Quick Access Properties panel that appears when selecting any element on the canvas or the canvas itself.
+Some of the most common properties can be accessed from the Quick Access Properties panel that appears when selecting an item on the canvas or clicking the canvas itself.
 All user types can access these properties when editing, which can include various font settings, fill color, and border/outline styling.

 Quick Access Properties panel